leonco/pinyin4go/README.md

 Overview
 =========

 pinyin4go is a golang library supporting convertion between Chinese characters and most popular Pinyin systems.
 The output format of pinyin could be customized.
-It's a clone of [pinyin4j](http://pinyin4j.sourceforge.net/).
+It's a golang clone of [pinyin4j](http://pinyin4j.sourceforge.net/).

 Features